Barrhead: Economy

 Major businesses within the town include Barrhead Travel, Kelburn Brewing Company, and JM Murdoch & Son, among others.
 The town's largest employer is East Renfrewshire Council and the public sector.
 In 2002, part of the administration of East Renfrewshire Council relocated from Eastwood Park to Barrhead Main Street.

-There is a range of retail goods available within Barrhead, although some residents still rely on Paisley and the nearby Silverburn Shopping Centre in Glasgow for the bulk of their purchases.
-The town has three supermarkets.
-Tesco is located just outside the town centre with Lidl close by, while Asda opened a store on Main Street in 2014.

 East Renfrewshire Council committed nearly £100 million to a masterplan to redevelop and modernise Barrhead's economy between 2007 and 2017.
 The Glasgow Road corridor is being redeveloped into a dedicated business district which includes Crossmill Business Park, Blackbyres Court, and the former Bowerwalls housing area.

 There are four industrial estates: Robertson Street Industrial Estate, Levern Industrial Estate at Cogan Street, Muriel Street, and the Barrhead Cargo Centre and Shanks Industrial Park, located on the former site of the Armitage Shanks factory.

 In 2005 local businesses created the Barrhead Business Forum, which liaises with East Renfrewshire Council, Barrhead Community Council, and East Renfrewshire Chamber of Commerce.

 The administration and collection of business rates for Barrhead is undertaken by Renfrewshire Council.

 In October 2016, Barrhead businesses voted in favour of becoming a Business Improvement District (BID), which is a model proving successful for town centres across the UK and beyond.
 The Barrhead BID is called 'All About Barrhead' and is the third BID in East Renfrewshire, following Giffnock which established in 2013 and Clarkston which is now in its second term, establishing in 2010.

 The town is part of the NHS Greater Glasgow and Clyde Health Board.
 The nearest accident and emergency unit is located at the Royal Alexandra Hospital in Paisley.